ciudadanointeligente/legislative/README.md

 gem install rmagick
 </pre>

-The following system requirements are also needed, for database
+The following system requirements may be needed, in casee you chose to use MariaDB in development or production

 Red Hat / Fedora / CentOS
 <pre>